 To reach the parking waypoint, turn off Brisbane Water Drive into the cleared area on the northern side of Spike Milligan bridge and follow Lara Street under the railway line at the water's edge.
 Once you've done the hike you can launch your kayak from here, just be careful of oyster shells and submerged rocks.
-Around mid tide will be best, try to avoid low and high water if you can.
+Either side of high tide will be best, try to avoid low water if you can.

 To find the cache, you have to solve a field puzzle along the way.
 Begin your adventure at the listed coordinates, passing through the gate into Brisbane Water National Park for the rapid climb up to the top of the ridge.

 Pause at Stage 2 to admire the view.
 To find the digit A, which of these Central Coast landmarks is visible from here?

 At Stage 3 you'll find a blue water valve in a circular concrete sleeve.
 On the side of the sleeve is the manufacturer's telephone number starting with a 1800 prefix.
 The rest of the number is BCDEFG.

 From here, take the low road following the white posts.
 After a bit of a scramble down some rocks, continue along to the Turn Left reference point, then on to the Narrow Track reference point and straight ahead down the hill.